Guide to employee benefits and HR rules in California

-As an HR professional or employer with employees in California, you need to know which employee benefits are required in The Golden State.
+As an HR professional or employer with employees in California, you need to know which employee benefits the Golden State requires.
 Learn about the local employment laws that impact your organization.

-Ready to offer personalized benefits that help you satisfy California benefits laws?
-Schedule a free consultation with a personalized benefits advisor.
+Ready to offer personalized health benefits that help you satisfy California benefits laws?
+Schedule a free consultation with an HRA specialist today.

-If your organization is based in California or you employ California workers, you need to know the ins and outs of benefits and HR compliance for California.
-This guide will provide a general overview of California’s regulations for small to medium size businesses.
+If your organization is in California or you employ California workers, you need to know the ins and outs of benefits and HR compliance specific to the state.
+This guide will provide a general overview of California's regulations for small to medium-sized businesses.

 What are employee rights in California?